gwangmu/squashfused/README.md

 $ sudo make install
 ```

-2. Reboot the system to start the Squashfused server (systemd unit), or manually start it:
+ 2. Reboot the system to start the Squashfused server (systemd unit), or manually start it by:

 ```
 $ systemctl --user daemon-reload
 $ systemctl --user restart squashfused-server.service